samcottle/notes/shell_scripting.md

     -or
     \( \
         -type d \
-        -not -perm 0700 \
+        -not -perm 0700  donates the end of a line.\
     \)
 ```

-To indent a shell script, tab-spaces can also be used (depending on which style guide is being followed), and a `\` donates the end of a line.
+Double, triple, or tab-spaces can be used (depending on the style guide being followed).

+The end of each line can be denoted with a `\`.